 We are committed to providing ongoing education for all our staff to make sure they have the resources they need to keep themselves and our patients safe, and to continue providing a high-level of care for all patients at the hospital.

-At City Hospital, our focus is on providing great care to our patients and being here when our community needs us the most.
+At White Rock Medical Center, our focus is on providing great care to our patients and being here when our community needs us the most.

 Everyone has a part to play.
-We ask those coming to City Hospital at White Rock to remain patient and cooperative with our new protocols.
+We ask those coming to White Rock Medical Center to remain patient and cooperative with our new protocols.
 Most importantly, stay up to date with the national and local preventative recommendations that are meant to keep you and our entire community safe.

 We will continue to communicate changes as events progress.
 We thank you for your understanding and support as we work to keep our patients, visitors, and the community safe and healthy.